Remains found on trail may be engaged

-After finding some of Brian Laundrie’s personal belongings in a Florida park, the family lawyer for Gabby Petito’s fiance, Steven Bertolino, declared that the remains found at the scene had a “great probability” of being the young man.
+After finding some of Brian Laundrie’s personal belongings in a park in Florida, United States, the lawyer for the family of Gabby Petito’s fiance, Steven Bertolino, declared that the remains found at the scene could be that of the young man.

-He said this yesterday, in an interview with CNN, for journalist Chris Cuomo.
-However, Steven warned that he and his family would wait for the coroner’s results before stating anything too accurately.
+In an interview with CNN, Steven revealed that he and Brian’s family are waiting for the coroner’s results before stating anything too accurately.
 Brian’s parents, Chris and Roberta, began helping the police to search for their son, who is being searched for using one of Gabby’s credit cards while she was missing.

 The searches took place in the Environmental Park Myakkahatchee Creek, and the FBI first found a backpack and shirt that belonged to the boy.
 “This is the same area of the park that we initially briefed the cops on, I believe it was on September 17th, that Brian would most likely be on reserve in this particular area.
 It was very close to the entrance, about 30 minutes later,” he explained. the lawyer.